kevink-WF/GroupScheduler/README.md

 - **Invites**: when someone new joins with the code, the group leader sees a pending request and has to **accept** them before they show up on the schedule.

 ### Scheduling improvements
-- Custom **labels for working days** instead of the fixed Mon–Sun set (e.g. shift names, rotating schedules).
+- Custom **labels ** instead of the fixed work days
-- A dedicated **"fully busy"** mode per working day (already partially there — needs to be clearer in the UI).
-- Since most people's work schedule repeats weekly and rarely changes, **auto-apply the weekly pattern across the whole month** instead of asking people to configure it day by day.
-- **Manual per-hour overrides** on top of the auto-generated month, for the weeks that don't match the usual pattern.
 - **Hover tooltips** on the hourly grid — hovering a "busy" cell should say whether it was auto-set from the weekly pattern or manually entered.

 ### Month view
-- Small **percentage-busy indicator** on each day in the month view (e.g. "3/6 people free"), instead of a single "busy" dot.
+- Small **percentage-busy indicator** on each day in the month view Chance of % to schedule day

 ### Notifications
 - When two or more people agree on a plan for a slot, notify everyone in the group: